 FAILURE TO FILE A NOTICE OF APPEAL.

 Only a party that has filed a notice of appeal may attack all or any part of the trial court judgment.
 Any other party in the trial court not filing a notice of appeal may participate in the appeal as an appellee but may not seek to overturn or modify the judgment.

 FEES.

 The fee schedule is set forth in Federal Circuit Rule 52.
 See also 28 U.S.C. § 1913, note 1 [Judicial Conference Schedule of Fees].

 FILING AND DOCKETING AN APPEAL.

 An appeal is filed when the notice of appeal is received by the trial court.
-An appeal sent to this court by the trial court clerk is docketed when it is assigned a docket number, a docket card for the appeal is made available to the public, and the names of the parties to the appeal are recorded in the party index that is available to the public.
+An appeal sent to this court by the trial court clerk of court is docketed when it is listed on the docket and assigned a docket number.

 FILING AND DOCKETING APPEALS UNDER 15 U.S.C. § 3416(c) AND PETITIONS UNDER 42 U.S.C. § 300aa-12(f).

-Appeals under 15 U.S.C. § 3416(c) from the district courts and petitions under 42 U.S.C. § 300aa-12(f) from the Court of Federal Claims are filed in this court, unlike other appeals from those courts in which the notice of appeal is filed with the clerks of those courts.
-However, once these appeals or petitions are filed in this court, they are forwarded to the clerks of those courts with instructions to comply with Federal Rule of Appellate Procedure 3(d).
+Appeals under 15 U.S.C. § 3416(c) from the district courts and petitions under 42 U.S.C. § 300aa-12(f) from the Court of Federal Claims are filed in this court, unlike other appeals from those courts in which the notice of appeal is filed with the Clerks of those courts.
+However, once these appeals or petitions are filed in this court, they are forwarded to the Clerks of those courts with instructions to comply with Federal Rule of Appellate Procedure 3(d).